warber0x/Fluvver/README.md

 ### Script Overview:

 The provided script facilitates the extraction of pertinent information regarding the SDK and flutter engine utilized within Flutter APKs.
+Doesn't support IPA apps for now.

 ### Purpose: